buennerbernd/fhem/KLF200/2.0/README.md

 Module 83_KLF200.pm represents the KLF200 box.

-Module 83_KLF200Node.pm represents the devices, managed by the KLF200 box.Define
+Module 83_KLF200Node.pm represents the devices, managed by the KLF200 box.

 Define